 Anxiety symptoms look and feel different in different people.
 Some people feel they're standing in the middle of a crumbling building with nothing but an umbrella for protection.
 Or one might feel like they are in a merry-go-round moving at 65mph and have no way of slowing it down.
 Others experience butterflies in the stomach, a racing heart, nightmares, painful thoughts, panic, painful memories they can't control, or fear about a specific place or event.

-There are many ways of treating anxiety, but one of the most effective therapy with a professional counselor, including hypnosis.
+There are many ways of treating anxiety, but one of the most effective is psychotherapy with a professional counselor, including hypnosis.

 How Does Hypnosis Work For Anxiety?

 Hypnosis is a state of active consciousness where the subject is aware and alert at all times.
-When used in therapy, it's non-invasive.
-Instead, it focuses on finding out the cause of a person's problem as it heals the mind.
+When used in psychotherapy, it's non-invasive.
+Instead, hypnosis focuses on finding out the cause of a person's problem as it heals the mind.
 It reduces peripheral awareness while making a person focus all their attention towards one particular field in conversation.
+Clinical hypnosis can be a useful, effective part of a therapy treatment plan.
+In addition to treating symptoms of mental health conditions like depression and anxiety, it has been shown to help people with losing weight, easing pain, treating irritable bowel syndrome, reducing hot flashes, and quitting smoking.

-Basically, the treatment uses concentration, guided relaxation, and focused attention to get a heightened state of awareness that is called a trance.
+Basically, the process of hypnotic suggestion begins with a hypnotherapist starting the process of hypnotic induction, which may be done through intense concentration, guided relaxation, focused attention, etc. This is meant to bring patients to heightened states of awareness called hypnotic trances.
 A person in this state is so focused that anything else going around is temporarily blocked out or totally ignored.

 Hypnosis for anxiety works together with counseling to help people explore painful thoughts, memories, and feelings that might have been hidden in their conscious minds.
 Apart from this, hypnosis enables people to see things differently.

 The hypnotic state makes a person able to respond to suggestions.
-This means hypnosis can be very effective in helping people change certain perceptions and sensations and particularly useful in treating anxiety.
+This means hypnosis can be very effective in helping people change certain perceptions and sensations (e.g., pain, symptoms of depression, disordered thinking surrounding weight loss); and it can particularly useful in treating anxiety.

-For example, if you always get anxiety attacks when flying, you can visualize yourself going back to the very time you got scared of flying.
+Using an example from Healthline Media, if you always get anxiety attacks when flying, you can visualize yourself going back to the very time you got scared of flying.
 A technique called hypnoprojectives can be used.
 Here, you can visualize the past events as you would have loved to have seen them.
-You will then see yourself in the future as calm and peaceful while on a plane.
+You will then see yourself in the future, feeling calm and peaceful while on a plane.

 Hypnosis is sometimes used to treat anxiety disorders such as:

 This is characterized by intense fear and terror that develops quickly and unexpectedly.
-Hypnosis can be used in coping with symptoms of panic anxiety disorder.
-During hypnotherapy, a person may be asked to focus on their panic attacks.
+Hypnosis can be used to help relieve symptoms of panic anxiety disorder.
+During hypnotherapy, the therapist may ask the individual to focus on their panic attacks.
 This will bring awareness to their emotions, physical sensations, and cognitions associated with the attacks.
-The hypnotists will then use calming words of encouragement and suggest ways of coping with such feelings.
-It also helps a person with anxiety, improves their self-esteem, overcomes negative thinking, and manage serious symptoms of anxiety.
+The therapist will then use words of encouragement and suggest ways of coping with such feelings.
+Along with treatments such as medication and exposure therapy, hypnosis can help manage the symptoms of a panic disorder.
+It puts a person with anxiety in a relaxed state, improves their self-esteem, and overcomes negative thinking.

 People with this anxiety disorder suffer from compulsive behavior patterns that repeat even when the person realizes the behaviors are irrational and unreasonable.
 The person may even appear superstitious.
 For example, they may recheck their looks for up to seven times before leaving the house or continually wash their hands.